jiathehuman/express-web-application/README.md

 # Blogging Web Application with Express
-This is a project done in fulfilment of CM3010 Databases and advanced data techniques module.
+This is a project done in fulfilment of CM2040 Databases, Networks and the Web.
 It involves a SQL database to store tabular data and creating API endpoints to access specific resources.

 ## 📢 Key Features
 - Authors can create, update and remove blog posts.